VeerOneGPT/galileo-glass-ui/docs/installation/PREBUILD.md

 import { OptimizedList } from 'galileo-glass-ui/components/Performance';
 ```

+# Only if using virtualized lists
+npm install react-virtual

 This modular approach keeps your bundle size smaller by only including the dependencies you actually need.
 If you try to use a component that requires an optional dependency without installing it first, you'll receive a helpful error message explaining which package to install.

 ## Verifying Installation